Search tools deliver faster, more accessible results than traditional reports.

 By sharing data from a single system, all data can be kept in sync and reliably accurate, regardless of how often it changes.

-Additional benefits of a shared, centralized asset database include:
+Additional benefits of a centralized platform include:

 - Self-serve data: Asset owners don’t have to go through the hoops of providing asset data to attachers.
 Instead, owners identify which attachers can access which specific data and attachers can then pull the data they need.